RiyonDev/vm-statistics-discordbot/README.md

 ```bash
 bash <(curl -s https://statscript.riyon.xyz)
 ```
+iif you like to chage the updationg time open the stats.py and fill in the `REFRESH_FACTOR`.
+(Default is 1, update once every second)

 ## Keeping the bot online

-Run the script in a [Screen](https://linuxize.com/post/how-to-use-linux-screen/) to keep the bot online.
+Run the script in a active bash terminal or use a tool like [tmux](https://github.com/tmux/tmux/wiki) to keep the bot online.

 ## Contributing